smx-smx/EzDotnet/README.md

-# SharpInj
+# EzDotNet
 Load a C# assembly inside a native executable

 ## How does it work:
-There are 2 backends:
+There are 3 backends:
 - CLRHost for Windows
 - MonoHost for any platform supporting Mono (Windows/macOS/Linux/etc...)
+- CoreCLR for dotnet core

+The backends expose the same interface so that it's possible to use them with the same APIs.

 ## API
 The backends share a common interface:

-- `PLGHANDLE clrInit(const char *assemblyPath, const char *baseDir, bool enableDebug)`
+- `ASMHANDLE clrInit(const char *assemblyPath, const char *baseDir, bool enableDebug)`

 Loads the assembly specified by `assemblyPath`, sets the base search directory to `baseDir`